mkiol/SendToJolla/README.md

 # Send To Phone

-Mobile app and Firefox add-on that allows you to send URLs and text between Firefox and your mobile via WiFi.
+Mobile app, Web client and Firefox add-on that allows you to send URLs and text between PC and your mobile via WiFi.

-This app is for those who want to, in simple and handy way, send text or URLs between Firefox and mobile phone.
+This app is for those who want to, in simple, secure and handy way, send text or URLs between PC and mobile phone.
 To make it work, only Wi-Fi and local LAN network is used, so your data will not be transferred to any third parties.

 ## Downloads